 We are one of the first utilities to replace cast iron and bare steel pipes with modern materials.
 The new pipes are highly resistant to corrosion and have a life expectancy of up to 100 years.
-Our system not only meets state and federal pipeline safety regulations, it exceeds them.
+Our system meets or exceeds state and federal pipeline safety regulations.
 Why?
 Because public safety and environmental protection are such important priorities.